Chideock

 Chideock (/ˈtʃɪdək/ CHID-ək) is a village and civil parish in south west Dorset, England, situated close to the English Channel between Bridport and Lyme Regis.
-Dorset County Council's 2013 estimate of the parish population is 550.
+In 2021, the population was 618.

 Chideock's economy mostly comprises agriculture (arable and pastoral) and tourism.
-The parish includes part of the Jurassic Coast, a World Heritage Site.
+The parish is in the Dorset National Landscape area and includes part of the Jurassic Coast, a World Heritage Site.

 During much of its history Chideock has had a strong tradition of Catholicism; in the late 16th century four Chideock men were executed for their faith and became known as the Chideock Martyrs.
 There is a memorial to the men in the village.

 The A35 trunk road passes through the village, which means the main street can have high volumes of traffic.

+Etymology

+The name of Chideock is first attested in the Domesday Book of 1086, as Cidihoc.
+This name is unusual in England for being derived from Common Brittonic, in this case the word that survives in modern Welsh as coediog ("wooded").